openplanetary/openplanetary.github.io/_drafts/openplanetary_lpsc2017.md

 ---
 layout:     post
-title:      "Openplanetary and open-source tools at LPSC2017"
+title:      "Openplanetary is back from the LPSC 2017 and we have some things to tell you"
 subtitle:
 author:     ramiromf
 header-img: